Search for real estate by price, bedroom, or property type. View all the latest MLS® listings.

 What is the average price of townhouses for rent in Toronto?

-How many townhouses for rent are available in Toronto right now?
+How many townhouses are currently available for rent in Toronto?

-How long do townhouses for rent typically stay on the market in Toronto?
+How long do townhouses typically stay on the market in Toronto?

-Without a car, you can get around rather easily.
-It also has route Bayview, and route Sunnybrook nearby.
+Transit riders take note, you are a short walk to the closest Bus Stop (Raab Blvd at Hospital Rd West Side (K & L Wings)) with route Bayview, and route Sunnybrook.
 For drivers, it might be easier to get around the city getting on or off Don Valley Parkway and Wynford Dr, which is within a few minutes drive.